 Click to read Dr. Wiley’s blog post on the ASHA Leader, A New Twist on Vocational Training.

-Dr. Wiley authored a manual on the topic of prevocational training, available on Amazon or by calling 310.649.6199.
+Dr. Wiley authored a manual on the topic of prevocational training, available through Plural Publishing or by calling 310.649.6199.

 A few highlights of our intern program at AEG: